 Widyolar founded New York Latin Culture Magazine for a woman he loved, her American children and her Colombian parents.

 He has been featured on CNN, ESPN, the Home & Garden channel and NY1.
 His appearance with his stepson to ring the New York Stock Exchange closing bell for Hispanic Heritage Month was broadcast to over 125 million people around the world.

 Traveling in the Colombian Andes in 2018, Widyolar realized that every Latin country is different, and the only way to understand that is to live in each country with the people.
-In 2019, after 19 years in New York City, he began a long-term project working from the road while touring the Latin world.
+In 2019, after 20 years in and around New York City, he began a long-term project working from the road while touring the Latin world.
 First stop, Puerto Rico. ¡WEPA!